 The BFA degree prepares students for professional practices and is recommended for students who plan to attend graduate school.
 The BFA degree provides a solid foundation in techniques and theory in focused areas of competence.
 The School affirms that a theoretical and working understanding of the historical meanings and studio applications of the human image are critical in the education of Visual Art and Art History students.

-- “C-" (1.
+- C-" (1.
 75) or below grades from other institutions do not meet departmental requirements.

 - Note: One-on-one portfolio reviews are not possible due to the large number of received portfolios.

 - Students who change degree programs and select this major must adopt the most current catalog by filing a catalog year change with their degree change form.

 - Departmental Residency Requirement consists of at least 18 semester hours of regularly scheduled 3000-4000 level courses taken from the School of Visual Arts and Design.
 Nine of these must be in an area of specialization.

 - Students must earn at least a "C" (2.0) in each required course used to satisfy major requirements; however a GPA of 3.0 or higher must be achieved in the major requirements.

 - BFA students must achieve a 3.0 GPA in all major requirements.

 - Co-op credit cannot be used in the major.